 Oversight & Conduct

 The Secretary of State is responsible for developing regulations and procedures for audits.
-The random selection and audit are conducted by local election boards.
+Local election boards conduct the random selection and audit.
 Discrepancies and audit results are also reported to the Secretary of State.

 Additional Targeted Samples